graphql-mocks/graphql-mocks/packages/docs/docs/getting-started/introduction.md

 ## 🔋 Batteries Included

 Testing, mocking or prototyping, use `graphql-mocks` with its GraphQL utilities, _Resolver Map Middlewares_ and _Resolver Wrappers_ to get started.
-Use the Mirage JS Auto Resolvers Middlware for out-of-the-box stateful queries using an in-memory database.
+Use the GraphQL Paper for out-of-the-box stateful queries using an in-memory store.
 The `spyWrapper` can be used to wrap Sinon spies around resolvers easily in tests.
 The `logWrapper` quickly gives insights into logging Resolver activity.
 The application of these, and more, can be conditionally applied to your GraphQL schema using a query-like technique called _Highlight_.
 The layering of all of these creates a reusable, declarative system for creating mock GraphQL APIs.